-It’s been said that all man’s miseries originate from being unable to sit alone.
-As children, we are punished with time outs.
-Parents often don’t like teenagers staying home alone.
-Prisoners who don’t follow the rules are sent to solitary confinement, a consequence known to break even the most hardened minds among us.
+Modern people are terrified of silence because silence reveals what distraction conceals.
+It’s even been said that all man’s miseries originate from being unable to sit alone.
+The moment silence appears, we reach for something: A phone.
+A screen.
+Music.
+Notifications.
+Noise.
+Food.
 We believe solitude is an enemy and being alone is a sign of failure.
 Failure in life, failure in relationships, and even failure in performance.
 In many ways, we confuse aloneness with loneliness.
-But this isn’t true.
-Spending time alone through intentional solitude can be a game changer in helping us push through life’s roadblocks.
+But intentional solitude has the power to reshape how we think, live, and respond to he world around us.

 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.